jwang-a/CTF/Writeups/HitconQual2019/Pwn/One_Punch_Man/README.md

 19. edit(C1, padding+fakeC2chunk(size=0x90, prev\_inuse=False, prev\_size=0x300, next\_chunk is valid)+fakeunsortedchunk(addr=C3+0x10))
 20. delete(C2)

-Most of the difference are trivially understandable, the only one probably needs some explaination is #19
+Most of the difference are trivially understandable, the only step that probably needs some explanation is #19
-The fake\_unsorted\_chunk here need not be a legimate chunk, it is assigned to satisfy the need for unlinking properly
+The fake\_unsorted\_chunk in this need not be a legimate chunk, it is assigned to satisfy the needs for unlinking properly

-The only check in unlink is
+As we all know the only check in unlink is
 ```
 if (__builtin_expect (fd->bk != p || bk->fd != p, 0))
 	malloc_printerr ("corrupted double-linked list");